ehsan-tashkhisi/labforward/README.md

 Apart from other validations we have strict validation for creating Item in a category.
 Item should have all required attribute in that category And types of values for each of ItemAttribute for Item should adhere to type of corresponding attribute, no item can be saved if any constraint violated.
-AttributeValidationManager is written in a way that make attribute validation based on their metadata very easy adn it can be extended.
+AttributeValidationManager is written in a way that make attribute validation based on their metadata very easy ann it can be extended.

 ValueTypes in our system is just an Enum in Java (although we can change it in the future), defining new valueType is just a matter of adding new type to that enum.
 Each time we define new ValueType we should define its validator by implementing ValueTypeValidator Interface.
-If we want to save value for valueType that has no associated valueType NoValueTypeRegistered exception will be thrown.
-In the future we can also check existence of Validator for each valueType during startup. or simple test case, but this should be considered on crating new item too.
+If we want to save value for valueType that has no associated valueType NoValueTypeValidator exception will be thrown.
+In the future we can also check existence of Validator for each valueType during startup or simple test case, but this should be considered on crating new item too.

 ## How to run